 GUIDELINES & EVALUATION CRITERIA

 Expressions of interest shall be written in English and include one cover page and no more than 2 pages of body text typed in single-spaced 12 point font, including any figures, tables, references, and any other supplementary materials.
-Electronic submissions in MS Word and PDF format will be accepted in email at email@example.com through December 2, 2016.
+Electronic submissions in MS Word and PDF format will be accepted in email at email@example.com through late December 2017.
 Upon the email submission, please provide the basic application details through this on-line survey form.